 k in pairs.
-To what extent do you think Ferry Unardi's successwas due to Luck, by Avantika Chilkoti from normal time,' says Mr Unardi, 27.
-'When I arrived at school, I underestimated the speed of change."
-When Traveloks started out, he said few Indonesian websites were well designed or even reliable, and many consumers were uncornfortable making transactions online.
-However, Traveloks had 10 million visitors a month by the end of last year and today takes between 10 and 15 percent commission from flight and hotel bookings.
-He told me the company had partnerships with 33 airlines and hotels. across Southeast Asia.
+To what extent do you think Ferry Unard's successwas due to luck, k may be difficult to get into Harvard Business School but it is also difficult to leave after just one semester, which is exactly what Ferry Unardi did.
+Today he is renning one of Indonesia's best-known start-ups, the online travel agent were well designed or even reliable, and many consumers were uncomfortable making transactions online.
+However, 10 Traveloka had 10 million visitors a month by the end of last year and today takes between 10 and 15 percent commission from flight and hotel bookings.
+He told me or the company had partnerships with 33 airlines and hotels. across Southeast Asia.